theSmitChawda/calculator-android-application/README.md

 # Calculator Android Application

-> Java, Android, OOP, Gradle, Bluestack emulator, XML
+> TAGS: Java, Android, OOP, Gradle, Bluestack emulator, XML

 ## The following is a case study android application to replicate a function calculator application